TheStig294/100-more-randomats-pack-2/README.md

 Allows dead players to give the living a single weapon upgrade\
 \
 _ttt_randomat_papdead_ - Default: 1 - Whether this randomat is enabled\
-_randomat_papdead_charge_time_ - Default: 60 - How many seconds before the dead can give an upgrade\
+_randomat_papdead_time_ - Default: 30 - How many seconds before the dead can give an upgrade\
 \
 Requires: <https://steamcommunity.com/sharedfiles/filedetails/?id=3043605644>